5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 _one⌹two⌹three⌹_four
 ~~~

-As you can see

 A> ### The right operand
 A>
-A> `⎕R` takes one or more replace strings or a user defined function (discussed later) as the right operand.
+A> `⎕R` takes one or more replace strings _or_ a user defined function (discussed later) as the right operand; you cannot mix replace strings with user defined functions.

 What's between the curlies (`{}`) -- which are meta characters as well -- defines how many are required as minimum and maximum.
 This is called a quantifier.